 UCAS provides comprehensive information on the entire application process, from choosing your university and course right through to starting university and settling into student life.

-If you are applying for a part-time degree, you should apply directly to the University by contacting our Lifelong Learning Centre on firstname.lastname@example.org.
+If you're applying for a part-time degree, you should apply directly to the University by emailing our Lifelong Learning Centre: firstname.lastname@example.org.

 Application dates and deadlines